pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 * Add any final comments to the bottom of your pre-review checklist comment

 :::{important}
-Be sure to update both the **GitHub assignment** and the **YAML header** with the editors name.
-Our peer review dashboard depends on both!
+Be sure to update both the **GitHub assignment** and the **YAML header** with the editor's name.
+Our [peer review dashboard](https://www.pyopensci.org/metrics/peer-review/current-review-status.html) depends on both!
 :::

-## A note about submissions that are incomplete or vague
+## Handling submissions that are incomplete or vague

 Sometimes a submission lacks enough information to assess whether it’s in scope.
 For example: